AlexRobinson-/Redux-Fetch/readme.md

 Using this function isn't recommended, as it just does an Object.values(), it is probably better to keep a list of ids stored to loop through rather than getting all items*

+For now you will need to create these lists of ids.

 #### getTimestamp(state, entityName, id) -> (timestamp | undefined)
 Returns the timestamp of when the entity was last written into.